drigovz/visualstudio-docs.pt-br/docs/vs-2015/extensibility/creating-a-basic-project-system-part-1.md

    }
    ```

-6. Adicione a seguinte propriedade ao início da classe `SimpleProjectNode`.
+6. Adicione a propriedade a seguir ao início da `SimpleProjectNode` classe.

    ```
    internal static int imageIndex;